Could Germany Have Won the Second World War?

 In the air, the British and American strategic aerial offensive, particularly the USAAF's daylight bombing campaign against Germany's aircraft and petroleum production facilities and transportation system, severely degraded Germany's ability to continue the war.
 Although the Third Reich devoted over half of its entire war materials production to the Luftwaffe, the Allies massively out produced Germany in warplanes and associated weapons, not to mention trained pilots.
 When the Luftwaffe lost control of the skies, especially over Germany itself, the war was lost.

 The two most important and decisive technologies of WW II were radar and the atomic bomb.
-Germany lagged far behind the Western Allies in both.
+Germany (and Japan) lagged far behind the Western Allies in both.

 I would like to make a few comments about Adolf Hitler, since he personified the Third Reich, and made all of the strategic decisions.
 I regard Hitler as a superb (although evil) politician with great political insight.
 This allowed him to gain power, re-arm Germany and gobble-up parts of Europe with impunity.

 When Italy joined the war, Hitler and Mussolini made no serious attempt to devise a common strategy.
-In fact, Mussolini's military mis-adventures in Greece and North Africa drained away valuable German resources.
+In fact, Mussolini's military mis-adventures in Greece and North Africa initially came as a surprise to Hitler and drained away valuable German resources.

 After the defeat of France, Hitler seemed to have no idea what to do next, no plan at all for winning the air/sea battle required to defeat the British Empire.
-Instead, against the advice of his generals and without consulting the Italian or Japanese leadership, he decided to attack the USSR, to that point a (neutral) German ally.
+Instead, against the advice of his generals and without consulting the Italian or Japanese leadership, he decided to attack the USSR, to that point essentially a German ally supplying the bulk of the oil for Germany's war machine.

 Hitler fought the whole war on an ad-hoc basis, a campaign at a time.
-This lack of any coherent strategy cost Germany dearly.
+This lack of any coherent, overall strategy cost Germany dearly.